geoapify/react-based-project/README.md

 export default MyMap;
 ```
 5. Replace YOUR_API_KEY_HERE with an API key you've got on [Geoapify MyProjects](https://myprojects.geoapify.com).
-6. Set the [Map style](https://apidocs.geoapify.com/docs/maps/map-tiles/map-tiles) you want to use.
+6. Set the mapStyle variable to [Map style](https://apidocs.geoapify.com/docs/maps/map-tiles/map-tiles) you want to use.

 # STEP 2 - Option 2.
 Display a map with [Leaflet](https://leafletjs.com/)
 1. Go to the application directory.